spiritlake/ares-extras/snippets/profile-icon-tweaks/README.md

 ![The default positioning/ratio as of Jan 2020](https://github.com/SerendipityJones/ares-extras/blob/master/snippets/profile-icon-tweaks/log-icon-default.jpg?raw=true)<br/>
 ![Same for the small icons](https://github.com/SerendipityJones/ares-extras/blob/master/snippets/profile-icon-tweaks/small-icon-default.jpg?raw=true)

-If one finds this objectionable, it can be adjusted via CSS so that the aspect ratio is always preserved.
-There is a trade-off here:  portions that don't fit in the square will be cropped off.
-The 'object-fit' portion of this CSS is what does the cropping; the 'object-position' portion determines where the image is anchored.
-Without it, the image window will be centered on the center of the image; as written, it will be achored at the center horizontally and begin at 10% of the image from the top vertically.
-This seems to be about the sweet spot for a low incidence of really odd croppings.
+Notice how Cecilia's image is vertically squished in the small icon, and Maximillian's is squished horizontally in both large and small icons.
+The CSS can be adjusted to always preserve the aspect ratio, but there is a trade-off here: portions that don't fit in the square will be cropped off.
+However, adding 'object-position', which determines where the image is anchored, can minimize that as an issue.
+Without it, the image window will be centered on the center of the image; as written in this CSS, the picture will be anchored at the center horizontally, and vertically, it will begin 10% into the image from the top.
+This seems to be about the sweet spot for a low incidence of any really odd croppings.

 #### Cropped Only:

 ![The above with only object-fit applied](https://github.com/SerendipityJones/ares-extras/blob/master/snippets/profile-icon-tweaks/log-icon-cropped.jpg?raw=true)<br/>
 ![Same for the small icons](https://github.com/SerendipityJones/ares-extras/blob/master/snippets/profile-icon-tweaks/small-icon-cropped.jpg?raw=true)

+Note how none of the images are squished now, but that Cecilia is a bit high in the frame; on a really tall and thin image, her head might be cut off entirely.

 #### Cropped and positioned at center & 10%:

 ![The above also positioned with object-position](https://github.com/SerendipityJones/ares-extras/blob/master/snippets/profile-icon-tweaks/log-icon-positioned.jpg?raw=true)<br/>
 ![Same for the small icons](https://github.com/SerendipityJones/ares-extras/blob/master/snippets/profile-icon-tweaks/small-icon-positioned.jpg?raw=true)

+This creates a relatively pleasing arrangement for all the images.

 To make these changes, this CSS can be copied and pasted into 'Custom CSS Style' (a.k.a custom_style.scss) under 'Website' in 'Admin > Setup'.